Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

  - component-groups
  - events

-When not to use name-spaces:
+When not to use namespaces:
- - do not include your name-space in any folder path or file-name
+ - do not include your namespace in any folder path or file-name

 ## Sub-indexing